navneet0610/scientific-assistant/ReadMe.md

 ## Run Streamlit Front-End UI

+`cd streamlit-ui`

 `streamlit run app.py`
-- in your browser UI is accessible at - http://localhost:8501
+- in your browser, UI is accessible at - http://localhost:8501

 # NOTES -